knowledgeboard/knowledgeboard.github.io/templates/blog.md

 ### 2024-02-17 12:37

-I'm up! xD Friday at work ended up with French lesson and Francesco offering me and the indian girl their party that night!
+SATURDAY and I'm up! xD Friday at work ended up with French lesson and Francesco offering me and the indian girl their party that night!
 So I took Gin, got gym in between and went there (in SG).

+TODO: Party

 The house was packed!
 It felt like a premium MFF party xD mainly guys, some girls but at least everyone was quite talkative.
 Had fun.
 Talked to a few gym